 Colonel William Whitley, born August 14, 1749, Augusta County, Virginia; died 5 October 1813 at the Battle of the Thames, Ontario, Canada.

-William Whitley was a pioneer into Kentucky in the days of Daniel Boone.
+William Whitley was a pioneer in Kentucky in the days of Daniel Boone.
 He was a tall man with light eyes, sandy hair, and a prominent aquiline nose.
 In the spring of 1775, accompanied by his brother-in-law, George Clark, Whitley made an expedition into the bowels of the Kentucky wilderness, selected a location on the banks of Dick’s River, and returned to Virginia for his family.
 He had married Esther Fullen sometime around 1770.
-She was born May 19, 1755 and was six years younger than he.
+She was born May 19, 1755, and was six years younger than he.
 After scouting the location near a branch of the Dix River called Cedar Creek, they returned to Virginia to prepare their families for a permanent relocation.
 The families left Virginia in November 1775.

 At that time they had two small children, three-year-old Elizabeth (1772), and one-year-old Isabella (1774).
 Esther and the children rode the same horse, Elizabeth being strapped behind and Isabella carried in Esther’s arms.
 More than once Esther’s horse stumbled on the rugged terrain and the Whitley girls tumbled in a heap to the ground.

 Upon their arrival, Whitley planted 10 acres of corn to establish his claim to the land.
-After the planting, Whitley and his family moved to the safety of the fort of St. Asaph’s (the present day town of Stanford, Kentucky), as Kentucky was still the native American’s hunting ground and attacks upon settlers were both frequent and violent.
+After the planting, Whitley and his family moved to the safety of the fort of St. Asaph’s (the present-day town of Stanford, Kentucky), as Kentucky was still the native American’s hunting ground and attacks upon settlers were both frequent and violent.

 Most of the trip was made in November of 1775.
 Rain and snow were encountered often.
 The trip was quite difficult and took thirty-one days to accomplish.
 Whitley was one of early Kentucky’s most prominent leaders, taking the lead in subduing the Indians and mapping the frontier.
 He built the first brick house west of the Allegheny Mountains, a veritable mansion with glass painstakingly hauled by pack horses from Virginia.
 This feat is all the more remarkable considering it was a time when rude cabins and forts were the norms.

 It is curious as to what motivated William to go to Kentucky in 1775.
 Winds of war were flaming fires in Virginia.
 The American Revolution was about to begin.
 Whitley, with his anti-British views, would certainly have fought in the Revolution.
 Perhaps he feared that the colonists would not win and Kentucky would be a safe haven to raise his family without British interference.
 Certainly, his courageous exploits as a soldier in Kentucky proved he had no fear of—nor moral objection to—war.
-Whitley was best known as being an Indian fighter.
+Whitley was best known for being an Indian fighter.
 Politics he left to others.
-Perhaps he, son of an Irish immigrant, had no use for the revolutionary politics.
+Perhaps he, the son of an Irish immigrant, had no use for the revolutionary politics.

 By 1779, Whitley returned had for his family and permanently settled on the land he had claimed years earlier.